MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Related Work

-{\bf Knowledge distillation.} Knowledge distillation\cite{gou2021knowledge} is a type of model optimization, where a simple small model (student model) is trained to match the bigger complex model (teacher model).
-There are multiple types of knowledge distillation schemes: offline distillation\cite{hinton2015distilling}, online distillation\cite{mirzadeh2020improved}, and self-distillation\cite{zhang2019your}.
-There are multiple types of knowledge types, used for distillation: response-based knowledge\cite{hinton2015distilling},\cite{ba2014deep} feature-based knowledge\cite{romero2014fitnets}, and others.
-We show how our method can be used as offline feature-based knowledge distillation.
+{\bf {Knowledge} distillation.} Knowledge distillation~\cite{gou2021knowledge} is a type of model optimization, where a simple small model (student model) is trained to match the bigger complex model (teacher model).
+There are multiple types of knowledge-distillation schemes: offline distillation~\cite{hinton2015distilling}, online distillation~\cite{mirzadeh2020improved}, and~self-distillation~\cite{zhang2019your}.
+There are multiple types of knowledge types that are used for distillation: response-based knowledge~\cite{hinton2015distilling,ba2014deep}, feature-based knowledge~\cite{romero2014fitnets}, and~others.
+We show how our method can be used for offline feature-based knowledge distillation.

-\section{\papername: detailed description}
+\section{\papername: Detailed~Description}